-Artists who are capable of producing quality calligraphic work, are entitled to put their art in a non-religious context and free themselves from the typical confines of the sacred.
-Tradition is not worshipping the ashes, but preserving the flame.*
+Restricting Arabic calligraphy to writing holy verses is like restricting the Arabic language to prayers.
+Artists who are capable of producing quality calligraphic work are entitled to put their art in a non-religious context and free themselves from the typical confines of the sacred.
+Tradition is not worshipping the ashes, but preserving the flame, according to Gustav Mahler.

 The focus of my work is primarily on poetry from all over the world, which I initially translate into Arabic and then set in calligraphic compositions.
-Great verses that put the human experience centre stage are my favourite subject matter.
+Great verses that speak about the human struggle for freedom, for justice and for equality inspire me.